How have African countries voted on Russia and Ukraine at the United Nations? (updated)

 - What Did China’s Flurry of African Engagements Have to Do With Ukraine? – Commentary by Lauren Ashmore for The Diplomat, March 28th 2022.

-If you spot any gaps or have any enquiries, please send your feedback to us at firstname.lastname@example.org, we will aim to respond asap.
+Also, if you spot any gaps in our analysis or have any enquiries about our data, please send your feedback to us at email@example.com, we will aim to respond asap.